XML Sitemaps

 This guide covers the fundamentals of sitemap XML, creation strategies, submission processes, maintenance protocols, and advanced optimization techniques for maximum SEO impact.

-Definition and Core Components: An XML sitemap tells search engines which URLs should be indexed in their database.
+An XML sitemap tells search engines which URLs should be indexed in their database.
 The sitemap uses specific XML tags to structure page information:

 • <urlset>: Encloses all sitemap tags